diedummydie/ButtonSwap3DSx/README.md

 ![swap A with B and X with Y](https://gitlab.com/aiden-vrenna/buttonswap3dsx/raw/master/meta/ABXY-Buttons-Red.jpg)

-On Xbox and PlayStation, the **Accept/Action** button is in the bottom position, and the button for **Back/Cancel** is to the right.
+On Xbox and PlayStation consoles, the **Accept/Action** button is in the bottom position, and the button for **Back/Cancel** is to the right.
 Nintendo layout is the opposite.
 Nintendo came first with the release of the NES in 1983, but if you prefer Xbox and PlayStation layout, this is for you.